pwsincd/switch-UI-styled-server-frontend/README.md

 Designed as a simple Nintendo Switch like interface for the SwitchBru DNS server landing page.

-Initially designed by pwsincd and vgmoose with controller support and a news channel added by Ep8Script.
+Designed by pwsincd, maintained by vgmoose and major updates added by Ep8Script.